-May 19 -- The Bureau of Labor Statistics (BLS) is soliciting comments to OMB concerning the proposed revision of the “National Longitudinal Survey of Youth 1997.”
-Written comments must be submitted on or before June 19, 2023.
+Mar 3 -- The Bureau of Labor Statistics (BLS) is soliciting comments concerning the proposed revision of the “National Longitudinal Survey of Youth 1997.”
+Written comments must be submitted to the office listed in the Addresses section of this notice on or before May 2, 2023.

 The National Longitudinal Survey of Youth 1997 (NLSY97) is a nationally representative sample of persons who were born in the years 1980 to 1984.
 These respondents were ages 12-17 when the first round of annual interviews began in 1997; starting with round sixteen, the NLSY97 is conducted on a biennial basis.
 Round twenty-one interviews will occur from September 2023 to June 2024.
 The Bureau of Labor Statistics (BLS) contracts with a vendor to conduct the NLSY97.
 The primary objective of the survey is to study the transition from schooling to the establishment of careers and families.
 The longitudinal focus of this survey requires information to be collected from the same individuals over many years in order to trace their education, training, work experience, fertility, income, and program participation.